gem-pasteur/macsyfinder/doc/system_definition.rst

 Three distinct types of components can be used to model a given system content, and which corresponds to Gene objects, and the corresponding HMM protein profiles.

 * **Mandatory** components represent essential components to be found to infer the System presence.
-* **Allowed** components correspond to components that can be found in some systems occurrence, or fastly evolving components that are hard to detect with a single profile.
+* **Accessory** components correspond to components that can be found in some systems occurrence, or fastly evolving components that are hard to detect with a single profile.
 * **Forbidden** components are components which presence is eliminatory for the System assessment.